 Successful message implementation requires that transmitted messages (message instances) contain valid values for coded fields.
 It is important to note that code sets are relatively dynamic and subject to change between publications of these implementation guides.

 Every code value passed in a message instance is drawn from a code system that either may have a globally unique identifier, such as an OID, an HL7 identifier (Table 0396), or a locally defined identifier.
 In general, the coded values allowed in a field (a) may be drawn from more than one code system, and (b) may be a subset of the codes from a given coding system.
-Combining (a) and (b) makes it possible for the allowed code value to be a combination of multiple subsets drawn from multiple coding systems.
+Combining (a) and (b) makes it possible for the allowed coded value to be a combination of multiple subsets drawn from multiple coding systems.
 In most cases, only subsets of the codes defined in a code system are allowed for use in a particular message.

 The subsets of the codes that are allowed for a particular field are identified by a construct known as a "value set."
 A value set is a collection of coded values drawn from code systems.
 Value sets serve to identify the specific set of coded values for the message from the universe of coded values across all coding systems.